 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Choosing the right inpatient rehabilitation facility can be a stressful task.
-We at Mercy Rehabilitation Hospital are here to help by making your transition into our facility seamless.
+The staff at Mercy's Rehabilitation Hospital in St. Louis are here to help by making your transition into our facility seamless.

 The admissions process requires a referral and begins with a phone call to our admissions coordinator.
 A referral can be made from the following sources: